catnap89/GifTastic/README.md

     * The Favorite Gif Topics button, on click, will **display 10 gifs** related to the topic.
     * While **Favorite Gif Topics** button and **Topic** button does same thing on click, the difference is that **Favorite Gif Topics** buttons will persist even after the browser is closed or refreshed.

-### When gifs are displayed by clicking topic button or favorite Gif Topic buttons
+### After gifs are displayed by clicking topic button or favorite Gif Topic buttons
   * Click **More Gifs** button to request 10 more gifs related to the topic.
     * User can click **More Gifs** button however many times they want.